mathflare/mathflare/README.md

 - We just like it!
 It's very unique.

 #### Are you using vanilla javascript?
-- No, we use jQuery.
+- Yes, we use TypeScript and then compile it into JavaScript

 #### Do you write your own CSS?
 - We use Bootstrap for the most part.
 All the custom CSS is in the `Site.css` file.